myllynen/ansible-packer/roles/ansible_packer/README.md

 win_pss_disk: "{{ 'A:' if packer_builder == 'vmware' else 'E:' }}"
 win_src_disk: "{{ win_pss_disk if packer_builder != 'iso' else 'D:' }}"

+# Password for the 'winrm' remote management account that will be
+# created during installation.
+The built-in Administrator account
-# Administrator account will also use this password with ISO,
+# will also use this password with ISO but that account will be
-# account will disabled and password reset during VM sysprep.
+# disabled and its password reset during the VM sysprep phase.
+# NB!
+This variable is used to determine whether to build RHEL
+#     or Windows ISOs/VMs and for building RHEL must be unset.
 #win_winrm_password:

 # Either bios, uefi, or custom